GabrielValle91/CLI-Data-Gem-Project/movies_nearby/README.md

 # MoviesNearby

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/movies_nearby`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to MoviesNearby!
+This gem allows the user to enter a zip code to return a list of movies in theaters near that zip code.
+The user can then ask for more detail on a movie in the list.

 ## Installation